Kavita Krishnamurthy: In Kannada

 Kavita's playback singing career started with Kannada-language films.
 Her first film song was in the Kannada film Ondanondu kaladalli (1978) with the same title.
 She sang many hit songs in Kannada since then.
 Songs such as "Bareyada mounada Kavithe" (Sparsha), "Hoove Hoove" (H2O), "Endo Kanda kanasu" (Lankesh Patrike), "O Malle o dumbi" ('Naga Devate'), "Artha madkolo" (Shishya), "Kaveri Kaveri" (Raja Huli), and many more hit songs made her a household name in Karnataka.

 Pop and devotional singing

-Due to her participation in fusion and pop music, Kavita has lent her voice for several pop and devotional albums.
+Due to her participation in fusion and pop music, Kavita has lent her voice to several pop and devotional albums.
 The most prominent ones being: